 Step 1: Preparing the Supplies

-These essential supplies can be sourced from specialized mushroom cultivation suppliers, who often offer a range of products tailored to different cultivation methods and scales.
+These supplies can be sourced from specialized mushroom cultivation suppliers, who often offer a range of products tailored to different cultivation methods and scales.

 Step 2: Preparing Mushroom Substrate